alta3/linux-unattended-installation/readme.md

     `sudo cp initrd.gz ~/iso-stuff`
     `cd ~/iso-stuff/`
     `gunzip initrd.gz` (Unzip the gzip file)
     `ls` and notice that only `initrd` is present.
-That is because initrd is a CPIO archivie file (NOT tar)
+That is because initrd is a CPIO archivie file (linux kernel can boot from CPIO archive, not tar, hence, CPIO archive is used)
     `cpio -i < initrd` - This will unarchive the initrd file.
     `ll` will reveal a posix file system!
     Now look around.
 This is the filesystem that will boot in ramdisk, permitting unfettered access to the harddrives.
 Hopefully it should all make sense now, (at least it did for me.)